 Professor Jim Al-Khalili OBE

 Professor Jim Al-Khalili is a renowned British scientist, author and broadcaster.
 He is Professor of Physics at the University of Surrey and is also Chair of Public Engagement in Science.
-He is a fellow of the Royal Society and he is currently the President of the British Science Association.

-Jim is a trustee of and Member of Council for the Institute of Phyics, member of board of directors of CaSE, Judget for the Queen Elizabeth Prize for Engineering, Patron and Vice President of Humanists UK, Member of the the Royal Society Education Committee and Member of the Cheltenham Science Festival Advisory Committee.
+Jim is a trustee of and Member of Council for the Institute of Phyics, member of board of directors of CaSE, Judget for the Queen Elizabeth Prize for Engineering, Patron and Vice President of Humanists UK, Member of the Royal Society Education Committee and Member of the Cheltenham Science Festival Advisory Committee.

 Jim obtained his PhD in theoretical nuclear physics from the University of Surrey.
 He spent two years as an SERC Postdoctoral Fellow at University College London (UCL).
 He was awarded an EPSRC Advanced Research Fellowship for five years and then subsequently returned as a full time lecturer at the University of Surrey and later Professor of Physics.
 Despite his profile as a public scientist, he continues to teach undergraduate physics and carry out research.
 He has published almost a hundred papers in nuclear physics, quantum mechanics and quantum biology.